nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 * Step 4.
 The model object's deleteApplicant() method is called.
 The input parameter is the referenced applicant.
 * Step 5.
 The applicant is deleted from the applicant list.

+### Delete a member
+The member at the specific memberIndex in the member list will be deleted.
+Compulsory fields for the deleteMember command include: memberIndex.
+An example of how this feature can be used is as follows:

+* Step 1.
+The deleteMemberCommand object's execute() method is called.
+* Step 2.
+The memberIndex is checked to be within the valid range of the member list.
+If the memberIndex given is invalid, a CommandException is thrown.
+* Step 3.
+The member at the given memberIndex is referenced.
+* Step 4.
+The model object's deleteMember() method is called.
+The input parameter is the referenced member.
+* Step 5.
+The member is deleted from the member list.

 ### Find an applicant
 All applicants that contains any field with the specified keyword will be listed.
 Compulsory fields for the findApplicant command include : keyword.
 An example of how this feature can be used is as follows: